geoffb/www-geoffblair-com/htdocs/index.md

 I'm currently working on [Plato](https://www.platoapp.com), a messenger + games app.

-I occasionally write about game development, traveling, and other topics.
+I [occasionally write](/blog/) about game development, traveling, and other topics.

 Find out more [about me](/about/).

 ---

-# 📝 Posts
+# ⭐ Featured Posts